Education and Training|

 - national or international awards for field excellence from governmental, non-governmental, and Red Cross organizations

-The core reference is Missioncraft in Disaster Relief--A Field Manual for Humanitarian Health Professionals which DMCIS provides to workshop participants.
+The core reference is Reference Manual for Humanitarian Health Professionals--Missioncraft in Disaster Relief® which DMCIS provides to workshop participants.

 Calendar and Venue